-In this paper we are interested by the formation of singularity in the Prandtl system.
-Indeed, the fact that a singularity can appear in this system is actually a physical phenomenon that is called the unsteady separation.
-Van Dommelen and Shen \cite{VanShen80} obtained the first reliable numerical result, and explained how the separation is linked to the formation of singularity.
+In this paper we are interested in the formation of a singularity in the Prandtl system.
+The fact that a singularity can appear in this system is a physical phenomenon that is called the unsteady separation.
+Van Dommelen and Shen \cite{VanShen80} obtained the first reliable numerical result in this direction, and explained how the separation is linked to the formation of singularity.
 They described the singularity as being a consequence of particles squashed in the streamwise direction, with a compensating expansion in the normal direction of the boundary.
 We refer to \cite{Cow83,RLS,GSS,HH} and references therein for additional numerical results on the singularity formation.\\

+Singularity formation is one problem out of many others regarding the Prandtl boundary layer system.
+The system is locally well-posed in the analytical setting \cite{SC,LCS,KV}, or Gevrey setting \cite{DG}.
+Under monotonicity assumptions, the well-posedness holds in Sobolev regularity \cite{Oleinki68,MW,AWXY} and global weak solutions also exist globally \cite{XZ}.
+Note that the solutions we consider here do not satisfy the monotonicity assumption.
+In this case, the equation can be ill-posed in Sobolev regularity \cite{GVD}.
+Similar instabilities prevent Prandtl's system from being a good approximation of the Navier-Stokes equations at high Reynolds number in certain cases \cite{GGN}.
+Indeed, monotonicity and/or Gevrey regularity in the tangential x-variable are necessary to insure that this approximation holds.
+We refer to \cite{SC,GMM} and the references therein.
+Finally, let us mention that the Goldstein singularity in the steady case has been recently constructed in \cite{DM}.\\

 The precise description of the formation of singularity is still an open problem.
 However, E and Engquist \cite{EE} proved that blow-up can happen.
 They make some symmetry assumptions and consider a trivial inviscid flow in the outer region ($u^E=p^E=0$).
-In this case, the trace of the tangential derivative along the transversal axis solves a closed one dimensional equation \eqref{1DPrandtl}.
+In this case, the trace of the tangential derivative of the horizontal component of the velocity along the transversal axis solves a closed one dimensional equation \eqref{1DPrandtl}.
 They proved existence of blow-up for this reduced problem.
-Their approach is by contradiction and do not provide any information about the mechanism that leads to the singularity.
-For a more general class of non-trivial inviscid flows in the outer region $(u^E,p^E)$ but still with a suitable assumption of symmetry, this reduction is still possible.
-The corresponding one dimensional problem still admits blow-up solutions \cite{KVW}.
-The authors of \cite{KVW} also use a convexity argument which does not give details about the singularity.\\
+Their approach is by contradiction and does not provide any information about the mechanism that leads to the singularity.
+For a more general class of non-trivial inviscid outer flows $(u^E,p^E)$ but still with a suitable assumption of symmetry, such a reduction remains still possible, and the corresponding one dimensional problem still admits blow-up solutions as shown in \cite{KVW}.
+The authors of \cite{KVW} also use a convexity argument that does not give details about the singularity.\\